tamlut-modnys/curriculum/ha-23-3/ha3/lesson3.md

 ~292277024401-.1.1..00.00.00..0000.0000.42f6.e666
 ```

 In practice, type unions are not used much with auras -- they are most commonly used with the `@tas` `term` constants that we learned in last lesson.
-As you'll recall, a `term` is a unique type in and of itself.
+As you'll recall, a `term` is both a value and a unique type in and of itself.
 Let's try an example.

 Here we pin to the Dojo subject a new type `reptile`, which is either a `%snake` `%lizard` or `%crocodile` constant.